Pleaman Forsey

 Pleaman Forsey is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Exploits as a member of the Newfoundland and Labrador Progressive Conservative Party.
 He was re-elected in the 2021 provincial election.
 Forsey supported Tony Wakeham in the 2023 provincial PC party leadership race.

 Forsey was re-elected in the 2025 Newfoundland and Labrador general election.

 On October 29, 2025, Forsey was appointed to Minister of Forestry, Agriculture, and Lands, and Minister of Crown Lands.

+On September 17, 2026, Forsey voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.

 Personal life

 He is the brother of Clayton Forsey, who represented the same district in the legislature from 2005 to 2015.